John Quincy Adams: Death

-In mid-November 1846, the 78-year-old former president suffered a stroke that left him partially paralyzed.
+In 1846, the 78-year-old former president suffered a stroke that left him partially paralyzed.
 After a few months of rest, he made a full recovery and resumed his duties in Congress.
 When Adams entered the House chamber on February 13, 1847, everyone "stood up and applauded".

 On February 21, 1848, the House of Representatives was discussing the matter of honoring United States Army officers who served in the Mexican–American War.
 Adams had been a vehement critic of the war, and as Congressmen rose up to say, "Aye!" in favor of the measure, he instead yelled, "No!"
 He rose to answer a question put forth by Speaker of the House Robert Charles Winthrop.
 Immediately thereafter, Adams collapsed, having suffered a massive cerebral hemorrhage.
 Two days later, on February 23, he died at 7:20 p.m. with his wife at his side in the Speaker's Room inside the Capitol Building in Washington, D.C.; his only living child, Charles Francis, did not arrive in time to see his father alive.
 His last words were "This is the last of Earth.
 I am content".
-Among those present for his death was Abraham Lincoln, then a freshman representative from Illinois.
+Among those present for his death was future president Abraham Lincoln, then a freshman representative from Illinois.

 His original interment was temporary, in the public vault at the Congressional Cemetery in Washington, D.C.
 Later, he was interred in the family burial ground in Quincy, Massachusetts, across from the (Unitarian) United First Parish Church, called Hancock Cemetery.
 After Louisa's death in 1852, his son had his parents re-interred in the expanded family crypt in the United First Parish Church across the street, next to John and Abigail.
 Both tombs are viewable by the public.
 Adams's original tomb at Hancock Cemetery is still there and marked simply "J.Q.
 Adams".

 Personal life

 Adams and Louisa had three sons and a daughter.
-Their daughter, Louisa, was born in 1811 but died in 1812.
+Their daughter, Louisa, was born in 1811, but died in 1812, from unknown reasons.
 They named their first son George Washington Adams (1801–1829) after the first president.
 This decision upset Adams's mother, and, by her account, his father as well.
 Both George and their second son, John (1803–1834), led troubled lives and died in early adulthood.
 George, who had long suffered from alcoholism, died in 1829 after going overboard on a steamboat; it is not clear whether he fell or purposely jumped from the boat.
 John, who ran an unprofitable flour and grist mill owned by his father, died of an unknown illness in 1834.
 Adams's youngest son, Charles Francis Adams Sr., was an important leader of the "Conscience Whigs", a Northern, anti-slavery faction of the Whig Party.
 Charles served as the Free Soil Party's vice presidential candidate in the 1848 presidential election and later became a prominent member of the Republican Party, serving as United States Minister to England during the American Civil War.